RoelofRuis/termites/readme.md

 # Termites

 Termites is a reactive/dataflow framework.

-It aims for easy separable and inspectable components by sending messages between them.
+It aims for easy separable and inspectable components, treating each as a separate *node* in a directed *graph*.
+The nodes communicate by sending messages to each other over *connections* established between their *ports*.

+## Examples

-The examples folder contains small example implementations.
+See the examples folder for small example implementations.

 ## Module `termites`

-The core module contains code for creating processing graphs.
+The termites core module contains an API for creating processing graphs.

 This is done by defining `Nodes`, that contain the behaviour of your program.
 Then a `Graph` is used to tie everything together and start the processing.

 ### Usage

-Create a node using the `builder`
+Create a node using a `builder`

 ```go
 package yourpackage